Lost Dog Street Band

-The Lost Dog Street Band performance originally scheduled for March 20 has been postponed to April 10, 2021.
-All tickets for the March 20 performance will be honored at the April 10, 2021 show.
+The Lost Dog Street Band performance originally scheduled for March 20, 2020 has been postponed to January 22, 2022.
+All previously issued tickets will be honored at the January 22, 2022 show.
 Apologies for any inconvenience.

 The OFFICIAL TICKET EXCHANGE for Lost Dog Street Band at Higher Ground is open.

 >> REQUEST tickets to this sold out show by joining Higher Ground’s wait-list